 The number of figures should be restricted to the minimum necessary to support the textual material.
 Figures should have an informative figure legend and be numbered in the order of their citation in the text.
 All symbols and abbreviations should be defined in the legend in alphabetical order.
 Patient identification should be obscured.
 All lettering should be done professionally and should be in proportion to the drawing, graph or photograph.
 Photomicrographs must include an internal scale marker, and the legend should state the type of specimen, original magnification and stain.

-Figures must be submitted as separate picture files at the correct resolution (see Section 9.8.2 below).
-The files should be named according to the figure number, e.g., “Fig1.tif”, “Fig2.jpg”.
+Figures must be submitted as separate picture files at the correct resolution (see Section 9.7.2) and named according to the figure number and format, e.g., “Fig1.tif”, “Fig2.jpg”.

 Regardless of the application used, when your electronic artwork is finalized, please “save as” or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

 - EPS: Vector drawings.
 Embed the font or save the text as “graphics”.